criteo/criteo-api-python-sdk/sdks/retailmedia_2026-01/docs/AudienceApi.md

 with criteo_api_retailmedia_v2026_01.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = audience_api.AudienceApi(api_client)
-    audience_segment_id = 1 # int | The id of the contact list audience-segment to amend, we only accept external Id here retail_media_contactlist_amendment_request = RetailMediaContactlistAmendmentRequest(
+    audience_segment_id = "audience-segment-id_example" # str | The id of the contact list audience-segment to amend, we only accept external Id here retail_media_contactlist_amendment_request = RetailMediaContactlistAmendmentRequest(
         data=RetailMediaContactlistAmendment(
             attributes=RetailMediaContactlistAmendmentAttributes(